Neargye/nameof/doc/reference.md

 ## `NAMEOF_RAW`

-* Macro that obtains raw string name of variable, function, macro.
+* Macro that obtains raw name of variable, function, macro.

 * Returns `nameof::cstring` - constexpr implementation of an string.